Ladies and Gentlemen We Are Floating in Space: Recording

 In the summer of 1995, Jason Pierce and Sean Cook entered Moles Studio in Bath, England, to start work on demo recordings with resident engineer Trevor Curwen.
 Pierce would develop his ideas into complete songs during this period.
 A few weeks later, recording of the album proper began in earnest, with all of the band members present.
 Working on 24-track tape synchronised to an Atari sequencer allowed Pierce to build up sequenced tracks from samples of live playing, coupled with some parts gleaned from the demo sessions.
 The full band line-up, including John Coxon on guitar, performed live over this sequenced backbone.

 With the basic framework intact, Pierce moved the project to London to work with producer and engineer Darren Allison (My Bloody Valentine) on the recording of vocals, guitars, keyboards, gospel choir and brass section at The Church Studios.
 The pair worked on further vocal recording at Rooster Studios, before moving on to recording strings with the Balanescu Quartet at London's Olympic Studios.
 At this point, Pierce made a trip to the United States to record Dr. John's piano and vocal parts on the track "Cop Shoot Cop".

 The mixing process involved various studios and personnel.
 Beginning at House of Blues in Memphis, Pierce returned to work again with Allison at The Strongroom Studios, John Leckie, and Curwen at Moles Studio.
 With the mixing phase complete, Pierce concentrated on post-production and editing with Mads Bjerke, and Ray Staff at Whitfield Street Studios took charge of the mastering process.

 Music

-The album's sound is described as space rock, neo-psychedelia, shoegaze, gospel, and blues.
+The album's sound has been described by music critics and journalists, both in terms of the scenes Spiritualized pertained to and their influences at the time, as space rock, neo-psychedelia, shoegaze, gospel, and blues.